theincompletedetective/nvim-grails/README.md

 # nvim-grails

 A Neovim plugin for working with Grails: A powerful, Groovy-based web application framework for the JVM, built on top of Spring Boot.
-This plugin is a work in progress, until an official release is made.

 ## Features

-- Full LSP support for Grails projects
+- LSP support for Grails projects
-- GSP file syntax highlighting and formatting
+- Groovy and GSP file support
-- Grails command integration
-- Project detection and configuration
-- Code generation scaffolding
+- Code completion
+- Navigation
-- Custom templates support
+- Diagnostics

 ## Requirements